Pray & Ponder

 Pray & Ponder was created for kids and the grownups who love them in order to make space — at home or on the road — so that we can practice listening attentively to God by reading his words to us from the Bible and by talking to him in prayer.

-At the end of each day, take time to quiet your heart and mind to reflect on and notice God’s presence with you and talk to him about things to come in the day ahead using an ancient prayer practice called the Examen.
+At the end of each day, use the Daily Examen as you take time to quiet your heart and mind to reflect.
+I wonder where you notice God’s presence with you in the day that has passed?
+I wonder what you want to talk with Him about all the things to come in the day ahead.
+Use this ancient prayer practice called the Examen to guide you through.
 Listen to it here.

 Resources you may find helpful as you share God’s love with the kids in your life: